marijnh/Eloquent-JavaScript/20_node.md

 {{index "npm program", tool}}

-When you run `npm install`, without naming a package to install, NPM will install all the dependencies listed in `package.json`.
+When you run `npm install` without naming a package to install, NPM will install the dependencies listed in `package.json`.
 When you install a specific package that is not already listed as a dependency, NPM will add it to `package.json`.

 ### Versions

-{{index "package.json", dependency}}
+{{index "package.json", dependency, evolution}}

-A `package.json` file lists both the program's own ((version)), and versions for its dependencies.
-Versions are a way to deal with the fact that packages evolve separately, and code written to work with a package as it existed at one point may not work with a later, modified version of the package.
+A `package.json` file lists both the program's own ((version)) and versions for its dependencies.
+Versions are a way to deal with the fact that ((package))s evolve separately, and code written to work with a package as it existed at one point may not work with a later, modified version of the package.

 {{index compatibility}}

 NPM demands that its packages follow a schema called _((semantic versioning))_, which encodes some information about which versions are _compatible_ (don't break the old interface) in the version number.
-A semantic version consists of three numbers, separated by dots.
+A semantic version consists of three numbers, separated by periods, such as `2.3.0`.
 Every time new functionality is added, the middle number has to be incremented.
-Every time compatibility is broken, the first number has to be incremented.
+Every time compatibility is broken, so that existing code that uses the package might not work with the new version, the first number has to be incremented.

 {{index "caret character"}}